deankoch/UYRW_data/markdown/get_helperfun.md

   # that row.
 Elements with names not appearing the CSV are added to the top of the table in the order they appear in `entries.list`.
   #
   # Existing CSV files are never modified, unless `use.file` and `overwrite` are both TRUE, in which case the CSV is overwritten with
   # the modified data frame.
 If the CSV file does not already exist on disk, it will be created.
-The default `entries.list`==NA,
+The default `entries.list==NA`,
   # combined with `overwrite=TRUE` and `use.file=TRUE` will overwrite the CSV with a default placeholder - a table containing only a
   # single row, which describes the CSV file itself.